-We’re thrilled to have granted over $84,000 since 2000 to other nonprofits using the arts to do extraordinary work in Chatham County through annual Grassroots Arts Grants.
+We’re thrilled to have granted an average of $10,000 every year for the past 20 years–nearly $200,000 total–to other nonprofits using the arts to do extraordinary work in Chatham County through annual Grassroots Arts Grants.

 In one of our favorite partnership efforts, the Chatham Arts Council serves as the Designated County Partner to the North Carolina Arts Council in awarding these funds.
 And organizations use these dollars to fund artists and carry the arts into every corner of this county.